convergencelabs/convergence-server/docs/Toxiproxy.md

+# Toxiproxy
-A quite handy tool for throttling / disabling network resources.
+[Toxiproxy](http://toxiproxy.io) is a handy tool for throttling / disabling network resources.
+It can be used to test out Convergence in a constrained network environment.

 # Installation
 See documentation here: